How Often to Update Your Dating Profile: The Data-Driven Strategy

 The Golden Rule: How Often Should You Really Update Your Profile?

 So, what's the magic number?
 You don't need to obsess over it daily, but you can't set it and forget it either.
 The key is a balanced dating profile update strategy.
+Here’s a clear, actionable timeline you can follow.

 What to Update: Your Dating Profile Refresh Checklist